 As a species, humans prefer power to truth.
 You cannot organize masses of people effectively without relying on some fictions and mythologies.
 If you stick to an unalloyed reality, few people will follow you.
 If you want power, at some point you will have to spread fictions.

 A fact is 1+1 = 2.
 That’s true.
 But a good story is 1+1 = 3.
 That’s power.

 As George Packer puts it, “most durable narratives are not the ones that stand up best to fact-checking.
 They’re the ones that address our deepest needs and desires.”

-It’s true that fact and logic are usually the best way to succeed in a argument and debate, but if you want to succeed in life it is not necessarily all the useful; entrepreneurs are disproportionately valuable precisely because they are not confined to doing those things that make sense to general public.
+It’s true that fact and logic are usually the best way to succeed in an argument and debate, but if you want to succeed in life it is not necessarily all useful; entrepreneurs are disproportionately valuable precisely because they are not confined to doing those things that make sense to the general public.
 The likes of Steve Jobs, James Dyson, Peter Thiel, and Elon Musk are all great at telling good stories and getting people’s attention, and the best story always wins.

 Perhaps, the most successful story ever told is the story of money, because it’s the only story that everybody, almost without exception, believes.
 If you think about something like the US dollar, it’s just a story.
-It’s just a green piece of paper with the picture of the dead white man.
+It’s just a green piece of paper with a picture of the dead white man.
 You can’t eat it.
 You can’t drink it.
-Its value comes only for our imagination.
+Its value comes only from our imagination.
 And the amazing thing is that almost everybody believes it, not just the Americans or the Europeans.
 Not everyone believes in God, but almost everyone believes in the Greenback.
 This is really the most successful story ever told in human history.

 The Science of Storytelling